BSidesSF/bsidessf.github.io/_pages/cfw.md

 **What:** BSidesSF 2022 Call For Workshops

 **When:** BSidesSF will take place in San Francisco from February 5-6, 2022.
-The Call for Participation for talks and workshops will close on October 11, 2021 at 11:59 PM PST.
+The Call for Participation for talks and workshops will close on October 25, 2021 at 11:59 PM PST.

 **How:** Complete the Call for Papers Form

 **Length:** Short (2 hours, 45 minutes) and Long (5 hours, 30 minutes)

--**Important Dates**
+**Important Dates**
 - August 30, 2021 – Call for submissions opens
 - September 20, 2021 – Workshop proposals for early-bird consideration due
 - October 25, 2021 – Final due date for all submissions, rolling notifications begin
 - November 15, 2021 – All notifications, including waitlist, sent
 - February ~4-6, 2022 - Workshops Presented (exact date TBD)

-**About BSidesSF**

-BSidesSF is a non-profit organization designed to advance the body of Information Security knowledge, by providing an annual, two day, open forum for discussion and debate for security engineers and their affiliates.
-We produce a conference that is a source of education, collaboration, and continued conversation for information technologists and those associated with this field.
-The technical and academic presentations at BSidesSF are given in the spirit of peer review and advanced knowledge dissemination.
-This allows the field of Information Security to grow in breadth and depth, and continue in its pursuit of highly advanced scientifically based knowledge.

-The BSides community has continuously raised the bar and put the INFO back in INFOSEC.
-We thank each and every member/participant/organizer of this community for their hard work, sweat, and relentless pursuit of High Quality information.

-With some of the most passionate and influential infosec practitioners from around the country, and the world, coming to RSA Conference, BSidesSF is the place to be.
-The mix ranges from “down in the trenches” engineers, to business leaders, thought leaders, and executive decision makers of all stripes.

-# What You Need
+**What You Need**
 - Trainer name(s) and contact information
 - Bio(s)
 - Course Title